retiredreplicant/milkvr-mvrl-maker/README.md

 - Restart the nginx server
 - With the above configuration change, nginx will respond to a request for `http://<machine_name>/VR/file.mp4` with the file `g:\VR\file.mp4`
 - Note that the nginx.conf file uses only forward slashes "/"
+- See nginx documentation for the details about the configuration file syntax

 ##What is mvrl-maker.ahk?